ThePhoenix77/workplace-safety-ai/README.md

 # Workplace Safety AI

+🚧*Note: This project is currently under development and hosted in a private repository.*

+---

 **An AI-Powered PPE Detection System**

 This project is an innovative deep-learning solution designed to enhance workplace safety.